ChanTsune/slice/README.md

 ## Examples

-Here are some examples of how to use Slice:
+Here are some examples of how to use `slice`:

 ```
 slice 10:20 file.txt